 The California Department of Transportation (Caltrans) Highway Design Manual (HDM), is the primary source for bikeway standards in California.
-The American Association of State Highway Transportation Officials (AASHTO) Guide for the Development of Bicycle Facilities (hereafter referred to as the AASHTO Bike Guide) also presents guidelines to follow when constructing or improving highways and designing and constructing bicycle facilities.
+The American Association of State Highway Transportation Officials (AASH O) Guide for the Development of Bicycle Facilities (hereafter referred to as the AASHTO Bike Guide) also presents guidelines to follow when constructing or improving highways and designing and constructing bicycle facilities.
 It is used by states who do not have their own guidelines and also contains some guidance that is not included in the HDM.
-Pursuant to SHC 890.6, HDM provides minimum design criteria for various aspects of bikeways and

-SHC 890.6 "The Department shall establish minimum safety design criteria for the planning and construction of bikeways and roadways where bicycle travel is permitted".
-See Appendix A for the full text. together with the AASHTO Bike Guide also provide some discussion on best practices, as well as practices to avoid.
+Pursuant to SHC 890.6, HDM provides minimum design criteria for various aspects of bikeways and together with the AASHTO Bike Guide also provide some discussion on best practices, as well as practices to avoid.
 The BTG are intended to supplement these manuals, by providing guidance on when and how to better accommodate the many types of bicyclists.
 See also page viii and page 1-1.
 Also, since bicycles are allowed on all roadways, the BTG provide guidance on roadway design elements that affect bicycling.
 See Section 2.1, 2.2 and 2.3 for discussion of types of bicyclists.